You’re 40 weeks pregnant!

 We’re pretty sure you know exactly what the early signs of labour are but here’s a refresher…just in case!

-40 Weeks Pregnant – Your Body
+40 Weeks Pregnant – Induction Of Labour

-If you and your baby are both happy and well, you can put your mind at ease and let baby choose her own birthday.
+If you and baby are both happy and well, you can put your mind at ease and let baby choose her own birthday.

 So it’s a good idea to talk to your care provider about this and ask about the risks and benefits of labour induction.

 It’s very likely that every person you speak to this week has a tip for getting labour started, from hot curry to hot sex.

 - Eat nutritious food and keep the fluids up.
 Your uterus is a muscle and needs adequate energy to function efficiently.
 Hunger and thirst are stress states and your body produces adrenaline in response – suppressing oxytocin production that helps the uterus contract.

 - Watch your posture.
 Try to keep your body in a good upright position and no slouching on the couch.
 Mild exercise can help keep you in good physical condition and promote baby to settle into a head down position.